 OK, here's what you signed up for!
 The actual testing information you need to get to the bottom of the misfire condition:

-For the Coil-on-Plug Ignition Coil tests, this are found here: 3.2L, 3.5L Chrysler Coil-on-Plug Tests (this article is found at easyautodiagnostics.com).
+For the Coil-on-Plug Ignition coil tests, this are found here: How to Test the COP Coils (Chrysler 3.2L, 3.5L) (this article is found at easyautodiagnostics.com).

 For the fuel injector tests, you can follow the testing instructions in this article (they're the same for the 3.2L and 3.5L engines, although the cylinders are numbered differently): 3.8L GM Fuel Injector Test.